 Third, structures we build or things we do can make prey species more vulnerable.
 African wild dogs take down larger prey when they chase them into fences, and dingoes exploit roadkill along major highways.
 Horse-eye jack fish ambush prey around dock pilings that interrupt the synchronised escape behaviour of the fish schools.
 Peregrine falcons in New York city hunt at night as they have more success catching pigeons that are bedazzled by skyscraper lights.
 Lions have learned to use cowbells to locate livestock.
 Here in Australia wedge-tailed eagles follow harvesters on farms to catch animals flushed out by the machinery.

 Finally, some predators also use resources that we provide as tools to aid their hunting.
-Some birds use human refuse to lure fish to their doom and many raptors use lampposts and aerials as perches, increasing their hunting success.
+Some birds use human refuse to lure fish to their doom.
+Many raptors use lampposts and aerials as perches, increasing their hunting success.
 Larger species such as cheetah and leopards similarly exploit our presence to hunt more successfully.

 Only a few studies have tried to quantify the benefits of human environments for predators, identifying how they experience increased hunting success, reduced energy expenditure, or increased reproductive output.
 Such benefits can ultimately lead to increased population sizes, as has happened with the New York kestrel population and Chicago’s coyotes.